 The BSN’s Archivist, Mike Weston, knows a thing or two about wildlife!
-A keen wildlife photographer, Mike has captured some beautiful photographs of several animals you can see in SSV’s Eco-Garden.
+A keen wildlife photographer, Mike has captured some beautiful photographs of several animals you can see in or nearby SSV’s Eco-Garden.
 Read on to find out more about each of these magnificent creatures.

 BRIGHT-EYED AND BUSHY-TAILED: THE RED SQUIRREL

 There are two species of squirrel in the UK – the red and the grey, but in the Netherlands, only the Red Squirrel occurs.
 They can be found in The Hague in various woods but are not as common as they used to be.
 Around about now, they will be making their nests, called dreys, ready for the winter months.
 They do not hibernate as such but wake up from time to time when the weather permits and go foraging for food.
 They are omnivorous but have a particular love of hazelnuts.